SBIG Universal

 For this driver, please select SBIG Universal on the Setup tab.

-For parallel port cameras, select the parallel port address in Connect To.
 For Ethernet connection, select Ethernet and enter the correct IP Address for the camera.
-The IP Address is ignored when connecting to a parallel port or USB camera.
+The IP Address is ignored when connecting to a USB camera.
 To connect to a camera using USB, simply select the camera name from the Connect To dropdown.

 Swap Chips, when activated, reverses the main sensor and autoguider sensor.

-The Guide Chip setting is used to select between the internal guide chip and the separate guide head that is available as an option for many SBIG cameras .
+The Guide Chip setting is used to select between the internal guide chip and the separate Remote Guide Head that is available as an option for many SBIG cameras .
 Select the Internal setting to use the guide chip that is built in to the main camera body.
 Select External Remote to use a separate "guide head".

 Ext.
 Trigger enables the external trigger mode.
 When on, the camera will not start exposing immediately when the Expose button is clicked.
 Instead, the camera will wait until an external trigger signal is received.
 Only certain models support this feature.
 Contact SBIG for information on connecting an external trigger.

-When using the integrated autoguider, turn on the Dual Chip Mode check box on the Setup tab.
+When using the integrated autoguider, which includes any "external guide head" controlled through the camera, turn on the Dual Chip Mode check box on the Setup tab.

 A set of Advanced settings are also available for the camera.
 These settings can be changed using the camera setup dialog, before connecting, or changed while connected using the Options button on the Settings tab of the CCD Control Window.

-Guider ABG affects the anti-blooming control for the autoguider CCD only.
+A variety of Readout Settings are available.
+Guider ABG affects the anti-blooming control for the autoguider CCD only (supported by older guiders with TC-211 or TC-237 sensors only).
 Anti-blooming for the main CCD is determined by the type of CCD chip installed in the camera.

 Setting Binning Mode to Off-chip is useful when a non-anti-blooming CCD chip is installed.
 When enabled, it causes any binning to be performed after the CCD chip has been read (normally, binning is done inside the CCD chip before readout).
 Selecting this option results in slightly higher readout noise but greatly reduces blooming.
 This control has no effect for anti-blooming CCD chips, and has no effect for 1:1 binning.
 You can also set Binning Mode to Spectroscopy.
 In this mode, the main sensor can be binned Nx1 to Nx3, where N ranges from 1 to 255.

-The Debayer Mode selector allows you to choose the algorithm used for automatic color conversion.
+The Color Conversion settings are enabled if you are not currently connected, or if you are connected to a one-shot color camera such as the ST-IC or STF-8300C.
+Debayer Mode selector allows you to choose the algorithm used for automatic color conversion.
 Fast mode produces reasonable color quality at a decent speed.
 High-Quality mode takes longer to convert the image, but produces images with fewer artifacts from the conversion process.

 The Scaling % adjustments allow you to compensate for differing sensitivity between the color planes.
 You can adjust these while imaging a grey card or the Moon to remove the majority of any intrinsic color imbalance in the camera.
 Values of 100% result in no change.
 The scaling values can be typed in or adjusted using the spin controls.